 Looking for a taste of what it’s like to practice with Mettagroup and George Haas?
 Here’s a great way to dive right in with some simple guided meditations.
 Each one is about ten minutes long and is suitable for all levels.
 Looking to go a bit deeper?
 Check out the eight-week intensive courses below, or sign up for our daily Morning Meditation.

 EIGHT-WEEK INTENSIVE COURSES

-These eight-week downloadable courses a great option for students who can't attend our classes, or simply want to experience the teachings at their own pace.
-Captured live at Against the Stream, it's the next best thing to being there in person with George Haas.
-Each course includes eight recordings with instruction and guided meditations, class study materials and a free two month subscription to Morning Meditation to further support your progress.
+These eight-week downloadable courses are great option for students who can't attend our classes, or simply want to experience the teachings at their own pace.
+Captured live with teacher George Haas, each course includes eight recordings with instruction and guided meditations, class study materials and a free two month subscription to Morning Meditation to further support your progress.
 This is a fantastic way to expand upon your existing practice to help make it a daily commitment, or to dive in if you don't have a regular practice yet.

 If asked, “what makes life meaningful?”
 I would answer, “being authentically yourself in your relationships with other people and in the pursuit of your life’s work.” - George Haas

 This course looks at using your meditation practice to come into radical acceptance of yourself as you are now without wanting to change anything and, using John Bowlby’s attachment theory as a model for understanding how we connect with other people, how we can be completely ourselves in our relationships with others and with our work - in other words, how to live a living a meaningful life.

 The meditation techniques covered in these recordings are specific, simple and easy-to-do.
 You can benefit whether you already have an established practice or are just beginning.

 “The way is not in the sky.
 The way is in the heart.” – Buddha